 All the recommendations made by the Audit Committee were accepted by the Board ofDirectors of the Company.

 16) Particulars of Loans Guarantees and Investments

-Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 read with the Companies (Meetings of Board and its Powers)Rules 2014 as at MarcRs 31 2020 forms part of the Financial Statements.
+The particulars of Loans given Investments made and guarantee provided by the Companyunder Section 186 of the Act read with the Companies (Meetings of Board and its Powers)Rules 2014 as at MarcRs 31 2020 forms part of the Financial Statements.

 17) Corporate Social Responsibility (CSR)